Damarkevich/api_final_yatube/README.md

 # Training project: Platform for publishing posts and comments on them with API.

 ## Technologies used:
-Python3, Django Framework, Django Rest Framework, JWT, Djoser
+Python3, Django Framework, Django Rest Framework, JWT, MySQL, Djoser

 ## Project description:

 Platform for publishing posts and comments on them.
 It is possible to create groups with descriptions, attach posts to groups.
 You can also subscribe to authors.

 The project was accessed via API, changing content only by authors, creating content only for authenticated applications.
-View content The project uses JWT tokens for authentication.
+View content for everyone.
+The project uses JWT tokens for authentication.

 ## How to launch a project: